Applying to the Principal’s Teaching Award Scheme

 As well as submissions within the general remit of PTAS, we would welcome the following themed submissions and have additional funding for special call(s) as follows:

-Special Call for Widening Participation (October 2019/March 2020): Project submissions that relate to widening participation and, in particular, the University Widening Participation Strategy (2018) are strongly encouraged.
+Special Call for Widening Participation (intended for October 2020) - note that if special call funding is not made available, any submissions will be considered within PTAS main funding submissions instead.
+Project submissions that relate to widening participation and, in particular, the University Widening Participation Strategy (2018) are strongly encouraged.
 Please mark your application ‘WIDENING PARTICIPATION’.
 Relevant topics might include, but are not limited to: providing support throughout degree progression; providing academic skills support at key transition points; inclusion, equality and diversity in the curriculum.